rosvik/container-cubby/README.md

 Container Cubby implements the following authentication modes:

 - `none`: No authentication is required for reading or writing.
 Not recommended if the registry is publicly accessible.
-- `read_only`: Authentication is required for writing, but not for reading.
+- `write_only`: Authentication is required for writing, but not for reading.
 - `read_write`: Authentication is required for both reading and writing.

 The only type of authentication that is supported is basic auth for a single user/password pair.
 If no username or password is provided, the registry will be set to read-only mode.